 On 5th May 1982, a disused London transport building was purchased by the founders of Harlesdens Peoples Community Centre:

-Circa 1980, Leonard Johnson (Founder) led the Harlesden Peoples Community Council (HPCC), they had a dream to expand the mix of Educational, Social and Commercial development work they were doing in the local community.
+In circa 1980, Leonard Johnson led the Harlesden Peoples Community Council (HPCC) dream to expand the mix of educational, social and commercial development work they were doing in the local community.

 Please donate visit: www.gofundme.com/bridgepark